9th8/up-to-date-real-world-haskell/19-error-handling.md

     This simply returns `Nothing` if given an empty input list, or `Just` with the result for anything else.
-Since we only have to make sure the list is non-empty before knowing whether or not we have an error, using `Maybe` here doesn\'t reduce our laziness.
+Since we only have to make sure the list is non-empty before knowing whether or not we have an error, using `Maybe` here doesn't reduce our laziness.
 We can test this out in `ghci` and see how it compares with regular `tail`:

     ``` screen